lohithc010/globetrotter/backend/README.md

 4. Import your repository
 5. Configure the project:
    - Set the root directory to the backend folder
-   - Set the build command to `npm install`
+   - The build command will automatically be set to `npm run vercel-build` (which runs the database migration and seeding)
    - Set the output directory to `.`
 6. Add the environment variables listed above
 7. Click "Deploy"